 Talent coats the control insert with BME in Enteroid Growth Media.

-Next, place the coated insert in a 24-well tissue culture adapter plate [1].
+Next, place the coated insert in a 24-well tissue culture adapter plate in the incubator [1].
 Polymerize the culture inserts at 37 degrees Celsius, under 5% carbon dioxide for one hour [2].
 Once incubation is complete, aspirate the 3D enteroid culture medium [3].

-Talent places the coated insert in a 24-well tissue culture adapter plate.
+Talent places the coated insert in a 24-well tissue culture adapter plate in the incubator.

-Shot of the culture inserts in an incubator.
+.

 Talent pipettes out the 3D enteroid culture medium from the plate.